 Eating and Drinking

-There are 2 hotels in Lochearnhead offering meals and drinks from snacks to award winning fine dining.
-Both Lochearnhead Hotels are within a 200m stroll of Briar Cottages garden gates and will accept well behaved pets in the lounge bars.
-The Clachan Cottage Hotel offers bar meals in a sporty lounge with TV's, jukebox and a pool table.
-The bar was refurbished in 2013 and there is a dining restaurant option away from the bar.
+2015 celebrates The Year of Food and Drink in Scotland.
+Guests can celebrate in style around here.
+We can boast top chefs, award winning restaurants, heavenly cakes and biscuits and a micro brewery with soon to be bottled Loch Earn beer in this area.
+Variety tea, coffee and cake lovers will enjoy what's on offer whether you are passing through the A84 / A85, out for a day trip, staying here on holiday or recovering after a walk or cycle.
+Ask us about cafes, hotels and restaurants in the area offering snacks to award winning fine dining.
+Both Lochearnhead Hotel restaurants and lounge bars are within a 200m stroll of Briar Cottages garden gates.
+They will welcome well behaved pets in the lounges.
+The Clachan Cottage Hotel offers bar meals in a sporty lounge with TV's, a jukebox and a pool table.
+The bar was refurbished in 2013 and there is a dining restaurant option.
 The Lochearnhead Hotel is family run.
-Owner and chef Robert Kerr prepares all the meals receiving consistently high praise for his dishes.
+Owner and chef Robert Kerr prepares all the meals receiving consistently high praise reviews for his dishes.
 Both hotels face south over Loch Earn and have outdoor seating and tables.
-During summer April -October, The Lochearnhead Water sports centre is open for breakfast, lunch and snacks or beverages and home made cake.
-Pies and takeaway beverages are supplied in the local grocer shop.
-Within 3 miles on the A84 is The Golden Larches restaurant and conservatory offering an extensive menu of all day meals and snacks plus a takeaway menu, e.g. fish and chips.
+(NB The Lochearnhead Water sports centre and cafe is not currently operating).
+If you want a very quick or casual bite or cuppa, then pies and takeaway beverages are supplied from the Lochearnhead village shop.
+The St Fillans village shop at the east end of Loch Earn offers a cafe.
+Within 3 miles on the A84 is The Golden Larches Restaurant and conservatory offering an extensive menu of all day meals and snacks plus a takeaway menu, e.g. fish and chips at weekends.
+A great stopping place for home baking.
 A little further on down the slip road from the A84 signposted Balquhidder/Rob Roys Grave is MHOR84 Motel.
-This lively bar serves excellent quality dishes using fresh and locally sourced produce from wee and big breakfasts to evening meals plus MHOR cakes and beverages.
-Chef owner Tom Lewis also owns Monachyle MHOR, a luxury boutique hotel in Balquhidder serving fine dining creative dishes that appeal to foodies worldwide.
+This lively bar serves excellent quality dishes using fresh and locally sourced produce from wee and big breakfasts to evening meals.
+MHOR cakes and beverages are on display in a glass cabinet as you enter the premises tempting even the strongest willed with an array of delightful scones, tray bakes, tea breads and cakes.
+One of the hands on owners - creative chef Tom Lewis - is also behind the successful Monachyle MHOR, a luxury boutique hotel in Balquhidder offering fine dining and creative dishes that appeal to foodies worldwide.
 Further down the A84 is Creagan House in Strathyre village.
 This is another fine dining experience at an excellent value fixed price.
 Master Chef owner Gordon Gunn's dishes are served at highly polished mahogany tables in a Baronial style hall.
-The restaurant is one of the first to achieve Visit Scotland's "Taste Our Best" accreditation for excellence and serving dishes that use at least 40% locally sourced, reared and grown ingredients.
+The restaurant is one of the first in the country to achieve Visit Scotland's "Taste Our Best" accreditation for excellence, serving dishes that use at least 40% locally sourced, reared and grown ingredients.
 Travelling East from Lochearnhead to St Fillans you will find the privately owned Four Seasons Hotel offering bar meals, afternoon teas and fine dining with views over Loch Earn.
+Spot Rob Mulholland's mirrorred man sculpture "Still" in the loch near the hotels garden and jetty on Loch Earn.
 The Achray House Hotel next door offers a 2 course or 7 course taster menu.
 The Loch Earn Brewery Hotel is a welcome addition to the area with The Brewers Tap pub serving real ale.
-The Loch Earn Micro Brewery will produce Loch Earn Beer ( due to open in July 2014) St Fillans Golf club at the head of the loch welcomes visitors into the clubhouse for excellent value meals.
+The Loch Earn Micro Brewery is under construction and will produce Loch Earn Beer in 2015 St Fillans Golf club (Sandy Lyle's favourite inland course) at the head of the loch welcomes visitors into the clubhouse for excellent value meals.
 There are many more restaurants in Killin and Callander and further afield.
-See this map for more information on Briar Cottage favourites - http://goo.gl/maps/L2fhF There are a number of outside caterers who can provide food from nibbles to buffets to dinners that you can order into Briar Cottages.
+See this map for more information on Briar Cottage favourites - http://goo.gl/maps/L2fhF There are a number of outside caterers who can provide food from nibbles to buffets to dinners that you can order into Briar Cottages too.

 Touring Scotland using Briar Cottages, Lochearnhead as your base